Frequently asked questions

 Question: Do you require full payment up front to start working my copy?

-For large projects, for example, books, a nonrefundable deposit of 50% of the project's quoted cost is due before work begins.
+For large projects, for example, books, a nonrefundable deposit of 50% of the project's estimated cost is due before work begins.
 You will receive an invoice for the remaining balance when the work is complete.

-For short-term projects and recurring projects (for example, recurring blog posts), new clients must make full payment before work begins.
+For short-term projects and recurring projects, new clients must make full payment before work begins.
 Established clients will receive an invoice for the full amount when the work is complete.

 The full balance of the invoice is due within fourteen days of the send date.

 Question: What forms of payment do you accept?

 Answer: To make payment as easy as possible, you may use PayPal or send a check.
-There is a $35 fee if the check is returned for any reason.
+You will incur a $35 fee if the check is returned for any reason.
 All payments must be made in US dollars.

 Question: Are you available over the phone?